lehatrutenb/CustomTimSort/README.md

 Returns predicted minrun for given object's size

 :param array_size: size of array we want to predict minrun to

-:param path_to_data: name of json file with keys mean, std, standard: "data.json"
+:param path_to_data: name of json file with keys mean, std, standard: "data.json" - you can get it from my gihub reposiroty (dirictory models)

-:param model_name: name of model that will predict minrun, standard: "standard_model"
+:param model_name: name of model that will predict minrun, standard: "standard_model" - you can get it from my github repository (dirictory models)

 ## *timsort(yours_object: some iterable obj, minrun: int)* -> int
 Sorts yours_object using given minrun

 :param yours_object: something that you want to sort (but you can't use timsort(yours_object=[...]))

 :param minrun: timsort parameter for sorting (but you can't use timsort(minrun=[...]))